I'd Rather Be Right: Production

 I'd Rather Be Right premiered on Broadway at the Alvin Theatre on November 2, 1937, produced by Sam H. Harris.
-It transferred to the Music Box Theatre, and ran for 290 performances.
+It transferred to the Music Box Theatre, where it closed on July 9, 1938.
+In all, it ran for 290 performances.
 It starred George M. Cohan as Franklin D. Roosevelt.
-In such pieces as "Off the Record", Cohan, as FDR, danced—not possible in real life for the President.
+In such pieces as "Off the Record", Cohan, as FDR, danced, something that was not possible in real life for the President.

 Reception

 H. G. Wells wrote enthusiastically about the musical, and Cohan's performance as Roosevelt, in an article "The Fall in America 1937", published in Collier's on January 28, 1938, and reprinted in his World Brain (1938).

 Cultural references

 The musical is prominently featured in the 1942 Cohan biopic Yankee Doodle Dandy, in which it serves as a narrative bookend.
 James Cagney, playing Cohan, after meeting FDR in the Oval Office, performs a joyous tap dance as he walks back down the stairs of the White House.
 In the film, we also see Cagney as Cohan performing "Off the Record" during the show's run.
 Because the film was made during World War II, the film also anachronistically added some morale-boosting lyrics at the end of the song.